uvdsl/solid-requests/README.md

 A small library that provides HTTP requests using the [Solid protocol](https://solidproject.org/TR/protocol).
 Requests use the `Session` object of this [Solid-OIDC implementation](https://github.com/uvdsl/solid-oidc-client-browser) to make authenticated requests.
-We use [axios](https://www.npmjs.com/package/axios) as the underlying HTTP client.
 We use [n3](https://www.npmjs.com/package/n3) for parsing RDF and provide a simple helper function (`parseToN3`) for that.

 ## Add via npm